buhowski/react-typescript/public/text-data/games/CossackSaga/Part1/Part1EN.md

 #### Video Game

-# Shadows of the Zaporozhian Sich: Whispers of the Forgotten
+# Shadows of Sich: Whispers of the Forgotten

 ***A Saga:** Part I*